stuchalk/WFChemCookbook/_sources/school/sch_excel_import.md

 Figure 3
 ![fig3](../images/sch_excel_import_fig3.jpg)
-Caption: Different end-of-line character options fro a text file.
+Caption: Different end-of-line character options from a text file.

 ### 2.3 Data types in Excel
 During the import of a text file, via the open dialog, you are presented with other choices as you work through importing